 These orthogonal cracks due to thermal loading do not reduce the in-plane shear strength of SC wall panels significantly.

-Fig. C-A-N9.2.4.
-Variation of secant stiffness of SC walls (Varma et al., 2011a).
+Fig. C-A-N9.2.5.
+A simple model for secant stiffness with no accident thermal loading (Varma et al., 2011a).